millionsnake/millionsnake/README.md

 ## 🏗️ Current Projects

-I am actively developing two private projects to expand my technical capabilities and practical experience:
+I am currently developing two private projects to expand my technical capabilities and practical experience:

 ### Business Management Application
 A comprehensive full-stack web application designed for a small business, using TypeScript, Node.js, Express, MongoDB, and React.
 This project serves as a strategic opportunity to: